 A detailed description of the reliability and validity can be found in the following manuscript:

-Niederhauser, V. (2010, in press).
+Niederhauser, V. (2010).
 Measuring Parental Barriers to Childhood Immunizations: The Development and Validation of the "Searching for Hardships and Obstacles To Shots (SHOTS)" Instrument.
-Journal of Nursing Measurement, Summer 2010.
+Journal of Nursing Measurement, Vol 18, No 1, pp 26-35.

 A $50 processing fee and a licensing agreement is required to use the SHOTS survey.
 In addition, a licensing agreement is required for incorporation of the SHOTS survey into computer software.
 Contact Dr. Victoria Niederhauser (niederha@hawaii.edu) regarding licensing agreements.
 Inquire Now